Dexter Coakley

-William Dexter Coakley (born October 20, 1972) is a former American football linebacker who played ten seasons in the National Football League (NFL).
-He was a third round draft choice of the Dallas Cowboys in the 1997 NFL Draft, out of Division I-AA school Appalachian State.
-Coakley was elected to the College Football Hall of Fame in 2011 making him Appalachian State's first inductee.
+William Dexter Coakley (born October 20, 1972) is an American former professional football player who was a linebacker for ten seasons in the National Football League (NFL).
+He played college football in Division I-AA for the Appalachian State Mountaineers, and was selected in the third round of the 1997 NFL draft by the Dallas Cowboys.
+Coakley was elected to the College Football Hall of Fame in 2011, making him Appalachian State's first inductee.

-Early years
+Early life

 Coakley graduated from Wando High School, where he earned four letters in football.
 He was the team's Most Valuable Player twice and was twice named all-conference as a safety, after posting 295 tackles in his final two years.

 He was a very productive running back, rushing for over 2,000 yards his junior and senior years.